 Materials needed for a spring wreath

 Of course, I stayed true to my resolve of creating a wreath by reusing my grapevine wreath and staying under $10.

 - Craft paint of choice.
 I use yellow

 - Hot glue gun

-How to make the easy DIY Spring wreath –
+How to make a Spring Wreath

 Make sure flowers were more concentrated at the top part of the wreath since the bottom part is going to be covered by the white flowers anyway.

 Repeat for both the stems.
 I left the top of the stems disheveled to give it a rustic look.

-Step 3 – Paint the wood welcome sign the color of your choice using craft paint.
-I painted it a cheery and bright yellow.
+You can use the color of your choice.
+I painted mine a cheery and bright yellow.